England : Coast to Coast Walk across England

 Wandering the World’s full booking terms and conditions are available upon request and will also accompany your initial invoice for deposit.

-“This walk is the next on my list.
-I simply cannot wait to get walking through the national parks on the Dales and across the Moors.
-Walking across England is no mean feat, with the 315-kilometre path being the longest in the country.
-It’s packed with beauty and history and while the landscapes are certainly breathtaking, it’s the tiny villages and their enthusiastic inhabitants that will no doubt leave an impression.
-I’m sure they’ll be keen to fill in all the gaps that Alfred Wainwright wanted to when he created the trail to encourage people to walk and care for the hills”. – Glenyce, Founder of Wandering the World.
+“Now that I have finally walked this fabulous path, I must say it was absolutely beautiful to walk through the national parks of the Lakes District, stunning, and on the Dales and across the Moors.
+Walking across England was no mean feat, with the 315-kilometre path being the longest in the country.
+It is packed with beauty and history and while the landscapes are certainly breathtaking, it’s the tiny villages and their enthusiastic inhabitants that have left an impression.
+The locals were very welcoming and keen to fill in all the gaps that Alfred Wainwright wanted to when he created the trail to encourage people to walk and care for the hills”. – Glenyce, Founder of Wandering the World.